 Pertains to: OC Transpo, Ottawa Public Health, Food Businesses, Community organizations

-By combining food access, environmental sustainability, and local economic development through addressing ‘access to food’ and the public transportation system simultaneously, this initiative has potential to make OC Transpo and the City of Ottawa Canadian leaders among North American cities
+By combining food access, environmental sustainability, and local economic development through addressing ‘access to food’ and the public transportation system simultaneously, this initiative has potential to make OC Transpo and the City of Ottawa leaders among cities throughout Canada and North America.

-This pilot project would be one step towards addressing the current lack of fresh and local food that is available to OC Transpo riders and pedestrians, and address the evidence of disparities between the number of fast food outlets and smaller number of fresh food vendors that are conveniently located for transit users and pedestrians in Ottawa.
+This pilot project would be one step towards addressing the current lack of fresh and local food that is available to OC Transpo riders and pedestrians.
+It would address the disparities between the higher number of fast food outlets and smaller number of fresh food vendors that are conveniently located for transit users and pedestrians in Ottawa.

-Only twenty percent of Canadian adults eat the recommended 5-10 servings of fruits and vegetables per day, whilst twenty-five per cent of Canadians report having eaten fast food in the last twenty-four hours.
+Only twenty percent of Canadian adults eat the recommended 5-10 servings of fruits and vegetables per day, while twenty-five per cent of Canadians report having eaten fast food in the last twenty-four hours86.
 In order to help Ottawa citizens increase their consumption of fruits, vegetables and other healthy foods, fresh foods need to be readily available for purchase in accessible locations throughout the city.